Order Now | Hindu at Heart — Trade Edition

 A thoughtful examination of how Hinduism and Hindus have figured in the long project of American public education.

-Now available for pre-order: signed author edition from the first premium trade print run.
-Ships late March.
+Now available - individual and bulk orders from the first premium trade print run.